 There is an option to receive an activation code by mail.
-This option will allow you to receive an activation code within five to 10 business days, return to Secure Access and complete the process by entering any text-enabled mobile phone number.
+This option will allow you to receive an activation code within five to 10 business days, return to Secure Access and complete the process by entering any US-based phone number to receive the code via a SMS text message or a voice call.
 The mailed activation code is valid for 30 days.

 If I get an activation code by mail, do I still need a mobile phone?

-No. We have the IRS2Go app available for use on mobile devices in lieu of the mobile phone requirement.
-Upon completing the activation code process, you will be prompted to provide a text-enabled mobile phone number OR use the IRS2Go app in lieu of a text to receive the recurring security code.
+No. You may receive the security code via a voice phone call to any US-based phone, or you can use the IRS2Go app available on mobile devices.
+Upon completing the activation code process, you will be prompted to provide a phone number OR use the IRS2Go app in lieu of a text to receive the recurring security code.
 IRS2Go can be used on many types of mobile devices such as smart phones and tablets.
 This includes phone or tablet products supported by Apple, Android and Amazon.
 It does not include laptops or computers.

 What is the benefit of the IRS2Go app?